Extended Essay: General Advice

 IB Diploma candidates have a lot on their plate.
 Apart from the rigorous study programme, they will also have to complete a 4,000 word research paper, the Extended Essay.
 It is an independent project where students have their advisers as their only official source of help, so it is normal to be unsure of how to craft the perfect Extended Essay.
 The truth is, there is not one single way to do it, but there are some general things you could do to create the best paper you can.

 The most important thing is to understand what examiners want from you.
 Reading and understanding the grading criteria will be crucial for you to understand what you need to show and include in your 4,000 words.
-Your school should provide you with a copy, but you can also find the rubric online here.
+Your school should provide you with a copy.

 If you can, try to read through a couple of A-grade Extended Essays.
 You should pay attention to the content of these; how they analysed their evidence, how they structured the essay… But don’t copy from them.
 Reading exemplar essays is about giving you an idea of what you have to do, not about letting you plagiarise someone else’s work.
 There is not one way to make a good Extended Essay, so do not be afraid of being original and implementing your own ideas.